-10.1 Form of Subscription Agreement by and between BioCorRx Inc. and each of the Lucido and Galligan Trusts initially effective January 12, 2022 (filed as Exhibit 10.1 to the Current Report on Form 8-K filed with the SEC on January 19, 2022) 31.1 Certifications of Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certifications of Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer pursuant to 18 U.S.C.
+10.1 Form of Exchange Agreement entered into with Messrs.
+Galligan and Lucido in Sept 2022 31.1 Certifications of Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certifications of Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer pursuant to 18 U.S.C.
 SEC.
 1350 (Section 906 of Sarbanes-Oxley Act of 2002) + 32.2 Certifications of Chief Financial Officer pursuant to 18 U.S.C.
 SEC.
-1350 (Section 906 of Sarbanes-Oxley Act of 2002) + 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document).
+1350 (Section 906 of Sarbanes-Oxley Act of 2002) + 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the XBRL document).
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Labels Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101).
+104 Cover Page Interactive Data File (formatted as inline XBRI, and contained in Exhibit 101)

-Filed herewith.
+^{} Filed herewith.